 Creating an SSL certificate resource

-A new SSL certificate resource is needed when configuring your Cloud IAP connector's HTTP(S) load balancer proxy.
+A new SSL certificate resource is needed when configuring your IAP connector's HTTP(S) load balancer proxy.

-To create a new SSL certificate resource from the gcloud command-line tool using your SSL or TLS certificate and private key:
+To create an SSL certificate resource from the gcloud command-line tool using your SSL or TLS certificate and private key, do the following:

 compute ssl-certificates create.